 Precise Navigation of Autonomous Ground Vehicles

-with Actively-Tethered Drone
+with a Tethered Drone

 Stable Communication and Precise Navigation – The Interaction of UGV and Drone